ND15/Statistics/README.md

-# Statistics
+## Statistics
-A Repo for Statistics formulas
+A Repo for calculating various statistical distributions.